Contrasting Duckhorn Portfolio (NAPA) and Its Peers

 |2.41

-Duckhorn Portfolio presently has a consensus price target of $24.57, indicating a potential upside of 33.47%.
-As a group, “Beverages” companies have a potential upside of 89.50%.
-Given Duckhorn Portfolio’s competitors higher possible upside, analysts clearly believe Duckhorn Portfolio has less favorable growth aspects than its competitors.
+Duckhorn Portfolio currently has a consensus target price of $24.57, suggesting a potential upside of 30.49%.
+As a group, “Beverages” companies have a potential upside of 90.32%.
+Given Duckhorn Portfolio’s competitors higher probable upside, analysts plainly believe Duckhorn Portfolio has less favorable growth aspects than its competitors.

 Profitability